 Electronic devices make the world go ‘round.
 But faulty wiring or poorly-manufactured batteries can cause fires or even explosions.
-As a result, electronics labels need to contain safety information like voltage, power ratings, power output ratings, and warnings against improper use.
+As a result, electronic labels need to contain safety information like voltage, power ratings, power output ratings, and warnings against improper use.

 It’s recommended (but not required) that electronics sold in the US carry the UL compliance mark, which certifies that the products have been designed and manufactured to specific safety standards.

 In Canada, not only do electronics need to meet safety standards, compliance marks such as UL, ULC, CSA, or TUV SU are required for some electronics in some provinces.
 Meanwhile, electronics being sold in the European Union require the CE mark on their label.

 Some electronics sold in the US must carry the FCC compliance mark to indicate that the device complies with FCC regulations on electromagnetic interference.
 In Canada, you’ll need the Canadian equivalent, an ISED certification number, instead.

 Electronics entering Mexico must comply with NORMA Oficial Mexicana NOM-024 in terms of labeling.
 The best practice is to get a Constancia de Conformidad (Certificate of Conformity) to ensure that these requirements are met.